PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 moved helpers are AST-identical to their previous exporter implementations, and the TorchScript body is identical after its lazy Torch availability guard.

+Dynamo ONNX package export now shares the same artifact owner.
+The exporter keeps a signature-compatible wrapper whose only responsibility is to supply the existing generated-model source-rewrite context and final-repair callback;
+input construction, skip/error metadata, the sequential child invocation, timeout handling, artifact naming, sanitization, and return behavior live in the artifact module.
+ONNX external-data preservation, missing public-output shape restoration, graph cleanup, layout-bridge folding, and final metadata sanitization are isolated in the Torch-free `pytorch_onnx_artifact_support.py`.
+After normalizing the two explicit callback names, the artifact function is AST-identical to the previous implementation, and all four moved ONNX support functions are AST-identical without normalization.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,